 Unions represent working people in Fair Pay Agreement negotiations.
 We can’t have good FPAs without resourced unions.
 It's important you are a member and contributing to your union so we can win good FPAs.

 Additionally, higher unionised sites will always be better off – FPAs set the minimum, but do not set the maximum.
 FPAs will work in favour of union members because there will be nowhere that an employer can go to undercut union members.
 Lifting people up in the industry will benefit everyone, and mean we are not pitched against each other.

 If you are paid better you can cover the increased costs you and your family are experiencing You may have family members who are covered by a Fair Pay Agreement which will bring more money into the household.

 Decent hours of work and increased hourly rate will also mean more time spent with your family and your community.

 Everyone will benefit from FPAs.
-They will have a particularly positive impact on low-paid workers, such as cleaners, supermarket workers, bus drivers, hospo workers and ECE teachers.
+They have a particularly positive impact on low-paid workers, such as cleaners, supermarket workers, bus drivers, hospo workers and ECE teachers.
 Anyone who is covered by an FPA will benefit from improved terms and conditions, like pay, additional training and leave.

 Our wider communities will also benefit from FPAs.
 People who ride buses, have kids in daycare or go out to restaurants will know the people doing that work are treated fairly.